bryanesmith/run-log/README.md

 Note that this application uses SSL to transmit HTTP requests, so the use of HTTP Basic Authentication should be secure.
 It is the manner in how this information is stored in frontend and backend that is not sufficiently secure; not how credentials are transferred.

 This warning will be removed once a more secure authentication method is used.
+Meanwhile, treat this like a demonstration application.

 ## Setup